Interpolations of monoidal categories and algebraic structures by invariant theory: Abstract

 \section{Abstract}

-In a previous work by the author it was shown that every finite dimensional algebraic structure over an algebraically closed field of characteristic zero $K$ gives rise to a character $K[X]_{aug}\to K$, where $K[X]_{aug}$ is a commutative Hopf algebra that encodes scalar invariants of structures.
-This enabled us to think of some characters $K[X]_{aug}\to K$ as algebraic structures with closed orbit.
-In this paper we study structures in general symmetric monoidal categories, and not only in $\Vec_K$.
-We show that every character $\chi:K[X]_{aug}\to K$ arises from such a structure, by constructing a category $\C_{\chi}$ that is analogous to the universal construction from TQFT.
+In this paper we give a general construction of symmetric monoidal categories that generalizes Deligne's interpolated categories, the categories introduced by Knop, and the recent TQFT construction of Khovanov, Ostrik, and Kononov.
+The categories we will consider are generated by an algebraic structure.
+In a previous work by the author a universal ring of invariants $\mathfrak{U}$ for algebraic structures of a specific type was constructed.
+It was shown that any algebraic structure of this type in $\Vec_K$ gives rise to a character $\chi:\mathfrak{U}\to K$.
+In this paper we consider algebraic structure in general symmetric monoidal categories, not only in $\Vec_K$, and general characters on $\mathfrak{U}$.
+From any character $\chi:\mathfrak{U}\to K$ we construct a symmetric monoidal category $\C_{\chi}$, analogous to the universal construction from TQFT.
 We then give necessary and sufficient conditions for a given character to arise from a structure in an abelian category with finite dimensional hom-spaces.
 We call such characters good characters.
-We show that if $\chi$ is good then $\C_{\chi}$ is abelian and semisimple, and that the set of good characters form a $K$-algebra.
-This gives us a way to interpolate algebraic structures, and also symmetric monoidal categories, in a way that generalizes Deligne's categories $\Rep(S_t)$, $\Rep(\GL_t(K))$, $\Rep(\text{O}_t)$, and also some of the symmetric monoidal categories introduced by Knop.
+We show that if $\chi$ is good then $\C_{\chi}$ is abelian and semisimple, and that the set of good characters forms a $K$-algebra.
+We also show that the categories $\C_{\chi}$ contain all categories of the form $\Rep(G)$, where $G$ is reductive.
+The construction of $\C_{\chi}$ gives a way to interpolate algebraic structures, and also symmetric monoidal categories, in a way that generalizes Deligne's categories $\Rep(S_t)$, $\Rep(\GL_t(K))$, and $\Rep(\text{O}_t)$.
 We also explain how one can recover the recent construction of 2 dimensional TQFT of Khovanov, Ostrik, and Kononov, by the methods presented here.
 We give new examples, of interpolations of the categories $\Rep(\Aut_{\Ow}(M))$ where $\Ow$ is a discrete valuation ring with a finite residue field, and $M$ is a finite module over it.
 We also generalize the construction of wreath products with $S_t$, which was introduced by Knop.